Illegal immigrant, ordered deported but never removed, convicted for child rape in California

 The DA's office said that, in addition to the prison term, Aguilar-Menjivar was required to register as a sex offender for life and given a 10-year restraining order.

-Immigration and Customs Enforcement (ICE) confirmed to Fox News that Aguilar-Menjivar was ordered removed from the U.S. by an immigration judge in June 2016.
+Immigration and Customs Enforcement (ICE) confirmed to Fox News that Aguilar-Menjivar was ordered removed from the U.S. in absentia by an immigration judge in June 2016.
 Aguilar-Menjivar’s immigration status was first reported by Breitbart News.

 MIGRANT SMUGGLERS USING GROUPS OF CHILDREN TO DIVERT BORDER PATROL FROM ADULTS CROSSING INTO US, AGENTS SAY